stampman3000-jpg/soundboyassets/index.md

 # Soundboy

-A Raspberry Pi based hardware groovebox exploring embedded DSP, human interaction and rapid prototyping.
+A Raspberry Pi based hardware groovebox exploring embedded audio, DSP, instrument design and rapid prototyping.

 ---

 ## Overview

-Soundboy is an ongoing R&D project investigating how far a Raspberry Pi can be pushed as the core of a dedicated musical instrument.
+Soundboy is an ongoing R&D project exploring how a low-cost single-board computer can become the foundation for a dedicated musical instrument.

-The emphasis is on fast iteration, tactile interaction and custom software rather than emulating existing hardware.
+The project focuses on the relationship between software, hardware and human interaction — building custom tools that feel immediate, tactile and inspiring to use.

+Rather than recreating existing instruments, Soundboy is an exploration of new workflows through custom interfaces, experimental DSP and iterative hardware development.

+---

 ## Highlights

-- OLED interface
+- Custom OLED-based interface
-- Custom hardware controls
+- Hardware controls and prototype input systems
-- MIDI sequencing
+- MIDI sequencing and performance workflows
-- Multiple synth engines
+- Custom synthesis engines
-- Sample playback
+- Sample playback and audio processing
-- Designed from scratch
+- Purpose-built software architecture

+---

+## Approach

+Soundboy is developed through rapid prototyping:

+- Build an idea quickly
+- Test it in a real musical context
+- Identify limitations
+- Refine the design

+The process involves software development, electronics, DSP experimentation and physical prototyping, with each iteration informing the next.

 ---